yonaguska/QtPy_ESP32-S2/README.md

 by Grafana.

 The RP400 has containers for eclipse-mosquitto (MQTT), telegraf (mosquitto_to_influxdb), influxed (a time-series database), and grafana (a data visualization tool).
+There are screenshots showing portainer's view of the containers running on Docker on the RP400, as well as graphs of the data using Grafana.